Switcheo/carbon-rpc-nodes/README.md

 ## How to Add Node Details
 1. Open the folder `configs`.
 2. Depending on the network, choose `<network>.json`.
 For example, pick `testnet.json` if you wish to add a node in ***testnet***.
-3. Add the node details by adding another element in the nodes array according to the structure above.
+3. Add the node details in JSON format to the **bottom** of the nodes array.
+Please refer to the [RPC Node data structure](./.github/rpc-node/pr_template.md) for full details on what to include in the JSON.

 For example:
 ```
 "nodes": [
     {